Horticultural Garden One Piece of a Greater VisionPosted on 08/11/15 02:44:pm

 The construction of a new horticultural therapy garden in the courtyard of the Child and Adolescent Centers is quickly making progress!
-The new addition will provide the space necessary for a new horticultural therapy program, but is also a piece of a larger vision to incorporate nature and the healing powers of the environment into treatment at Rogers Memorial Hospital.
+The new addition will provide the space necessary for a new horticultural therapy program, but is also a piece of a larger vision to incorporate nature and the healing powers of the environment into treatment at Rogers Behavioral Health.

 According to Therapeutic Landscapes, research proves that being in contact with nature lowers blood pressure, elevates moods, entices all five senses and contributes to a person’s well-being.
 A significant body of research confirms and sheds new light on what many people have known intuitively: that a regular connection with nature is beneficial and even vital for maintaining health (Marcus and Sachs, 1).